filecoin-project/lotus/documentation/en/cli-lotus-miner.md

 COMMANDS:
-   set-addresses, set-addrs    set addresses that your miner can be publicly dialed on withdraw                    withdraw available balance to beneficiary repay-debt                  pay down a miner's debt set-peer-id                 set the peer id of your miner
+   set-addresses, set-addrs    set addresses that your miner can be publicly dialed on settle-deal                 Settle deals manually, if dealIds are not provided all deals will be settled withdraw                    withdraw available balance to beneficiary repay-debt                  pay down a miner's debt set-peer-id                 set the peer id of your miner